-This page serves to describe plans for the upcoming release of Bedrock Linux, 1.0alpha4 "Flopsie".
-Flopsie is tentatively set for release by January 1st, 2014.
+This page serves to describe plans for the then-upcoming release of Bedrock Linux, 1.0alpha4 "Flopsie".
+Flopsie has since been released on 2013/12/30.
+The following is thus out-of-date, but is kept in case anyone is curious.

 All public releases of Bedrock Linux prior to Flopsie have been unable to